It’s time for something new.

 Feeling inspired to take your garbanzo-based snacking to new heights?
 Tell us which flavor you’re going to try first in the comments below, and share your suggestions to put a new spin on our favorites.

-Photos by Meghan Bassett and Felicia Lim, © Ask the Experts, LLC.
+Photos by Meghan Meghan and Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Sarah Hagstrom on January 15th, 2016.
-Last updated: May 21, 2018 at 19:13 pm.
+Last updated: July 18, 2022 at 17:03 pm.
 With additional writing and editing by Allison Sidhu.

 About Sarah Hagstrom